GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences: Appendix

 \subsection{Implementation Details}

 Residual Snippet Block in Figure~\ref{fig:snippet_modeling}(b) is used as the basic component to construct the backbone for GaitSnippet, where the smoothing layer is implemented using a $1 \! \times \!
 1$ convolution.
 The number of blocks (\emph{blocks}), convolutional channels (\emph{channels}), and strides (\emph{strides}) for each stage across the four datasets are detailed in Table~\ref{tab:settings}, referring to the network configurations used in~\cite{fan2023exploring,ma2024learning}, \eg, \emph{blocks} = $[1,4,4,1]$ for DeepGaitV2 on Gait3D~\cite{fan2023exploring} and \emph{blocks} = $[3,4,6,3]$ for VPNet on GREW~\cite{ma2024learning}.
+The settings for CCPG and CCGR-MINI follow those used for Gait3D, with one modification: the backbone architecture used for CCPG employs a reduced number of \emph{blocks}, specifically $[1, 1, 1, 1]$.

-The margin threshold $\delta$ for triplet loss is set to $0.2$ and the loss weight $\alpha$ for snippet-level supervision in Eq.~\eqref{eq_loss_all} is set to $0.75$.
+Besides, the margin threshold $\delta$ for triplet loss is set to $0.2$ and the loss weight $\alpha$ for snippet-level supervision is set to $0.75$.
 During inference, \emph{Snippet-level Branch} is disabled, and we use \emph{Sequence-level Branch} output for similarity computation.
 The feature dimensions match DeepGaitV2 (\eg, $16 \! \times \!
 256$ on Gait3D/GREW).

-For other settings not explicitly mentioned, such as data preprocessing and training strategies, we refer to those described in~\cite{fan2023exploring,ma2024learning}.
-Particularly, the silhouettes are preprocessed to a resolution of $64 \times 44$ for all datasets, and we also experiment with a resolution of $128 \times 88$ on the small-scale CASIA-B dataset (denoted as CASIA-B$^{\dag}$ in Table~\ref{tab:settings}). \textbf{To ensure reproducibility, the PyTorch-based source code and pretrained models will be made publicly available.}
+For other settings, such as data preprocessing and training strategies, we refer to those described in~\cite{fan2023exploring,ma2024learning}.
+To ensure reproducibility, the PyTorch-based source code and pretrained models will be made publicly available.